usnationalarchives/social-media-strategy/pages/goal1.md

 Action: Staff use the content strategy as a guide to create everyday posts, special campaigns, and longer-term editorial plans.

 1.3 <strong>Focus on quality and impact over quantity. </strong>We excel in the venues that we choose to participate in and reevaluate the projects that don’t meet our needs.
 We recognize that social media success is labor intensive.
 We want staff to have time and resources to engage with projects that make the most impact with our audiences.
 Making the best use of staff time means making hard choices about what <em>not </em>to do.

-Action: The team helps staff focus on a small number of projects.
+Action: The team helps content creators focus on a small number of projects.
 Content creators focus on depth and quality and move away from the current emphasis on quantity, sometimes using fewer platforms and posting less.
 Content creators are able to say no to projects that take time but have little impact.

-Action: The team procures and maintains Social Media Analytics Dashboard for staff that visualizes social media metrics, giving staff feedback and concrete data on what is working and what is not. &nbsp;Data is available to all content creators so that they can make strategic decisions about platforms to add or remove.
+Action: The team procures and maintains a Social Media Analytics Dashboard for staff that visualizes social media metrics, giving content creators feedback and concrete data on what is working and what is not. &nbsp;Data is available to all content creators so that they can make strategic decisions about platforms to add or remove.
 To encourage open data and transparency, the dashboard can be viewed by the public.

 Action: Content creators use analytics to evaluate the performance of our posts.
 We create content that is successful and avoid content that does not perform well.

 Action: &nbsp;Our curators select records for an exhibit to give visitors the best experience in a museum, and we apply this approach to our social media platforms.
 The team plans workshops led by NARA curators on how they select, edit, and plan exhibits that draw audiences in.

 1.4 &nbsp;<strong>We create exceptional content that uses the latest technology and has a consistent visual identity.</strong> Our content is professionally designed and reflects our status as a world-class cultural institution.
 As a visual medium, social media must be sophisticated and eye-catching.
 All National Archives social media content meets visual design standards that reinforce our brand and match the expectations of today's image-based social platforms. &nbsp;

 Action: The team makes style guides, tip sheets, tutorials, and templates available to all staff so that they can can write well-crafted stories and create high-quality images and other multimedia formats.

-Action: Members of the team have professional graphic design and video production skills so that they can help staff create and maintain a strong visual identity.
-The team produces graphics, interactive tools like quizzes, and video shorts, that can be embedded in social media platforms.
+Action: Members of the team have professional graphic design and video production skills so that they can help content creators create and maintain a strong visual identity.
+The team produces graphics, interactive tools like quizzes, and video shorts that can be embedded in social media platforms.

-Action: The team defines a workflow so staff can request design of multimedia assets for their social media platforms.
+Action: The team creates a workflow that makes it easy for content creators to work with designers.

-Action: The team creates or helps provide templates and tools for staff to use to make graphics according to our brand-aligned designs.
+Action: The team creates or helps provide templates and tools for content creators to use to make graphics according to our brand-aligned designs.

 <strong>Data in Action</strong>